rparnas/ry-docs/design-standard.md

 > __TBD: Do we think this approach will be performant enough?__

 ## Rules of Thumb
-These are rules of thumb for keeping designs subjective and clear.
-Examples paraphrase real-life design review findings.
+These are rules of thumb for keeping designs objective and clear.
+Examples paraphrase common real-life design review findings.

 ### Rule of Nature
 What is the nature of a thing? *Defining* is clearer than *describing*.
+Don't write requirements about the design.
+Write the design.

 Example: